International Shipments

 importer_of_record | object | The importer of records' address, anywhere in the world.
 See the full API Reference for object fields. | |

 When you request an international shipping label, you are required to send ShipEngine a list of that shipment's contents, along with their declared values.
-The following table describes those properties to be the products
+The following table describes the properties available.

 Property | Type | Required | Description |